charalito/kfd/README.md

 # kfd

+- Warning: This is my testing branch if you want somthing usable try the hidedock_hidehomebar branch (and the arm64 branch is even worse then this one)

 kfd, short for kernel file descriptor, is a project to read and write kernel memory on Apple devices.
 It leverages various vulnerabilities that can be exploited to obtain dangling PTEs, which will be referred to as a PUAF primitive, short for "physical use-after-free".
 Then, it reallocates